midwest-manuscripts/peripheralmss/digitization/digitization_guidelines.md

 ### Bound Volumes

+*Include, in this order: capture of front cover, inside front cover, all inside pages even if blank, inside back cover, back cover, spine, and edges.
 * Tightly Bound
     * Must be done on overhead scanner in  V-mode.
 Cannot be done easily with camera.
     * Scale and colorbar need to be made level with the top or bottom corner of the page being scanned, to ensure both the book and the scale are in focus.
 Held up on foam blocks if possible; does require experimentation to make sure both book and scale are in focus.